OmarDawoud4/Chat-Server-using-Sockets-/README.md

 # Chat Server  using Sockets in C

-simple chat server and client application using the `poll` system call (Posix Api)for handling multiple input sources asynchronously (stdin and socket).
+simple chat server and client application using the `poll` system call (Posix API)for handling multiple input sources asynchronously (stdin and socket).
 It is implemented in C using sockets.

 ## Files